GoDevOp/land-use-public-comment/README.md

 ## Issues

 Find a bug or want to request a new feature?
-Please let us know by submitting an issue.
+Please submit an issue.
+Note: This land use public comment repo is no longer being monitored, applications built from this repo are in mature support.

 ## Contributing